Sources

 - Electronic Scores for Music: The Possibilities of Animated Notation.

 Cat Hope.
-CMJ 41(3), fall 2017
+CMJ 41(3), Fall 2017

 Use of color, animation etc.